barneydellar/SpaceTypes/README.md

 const auto b_inequality = v1 != v2; // true
 ```

 Points from the same space can be compared using == or !=.
-Under the hood, this checks for approximate equality.

 ```cpp
 const NewSpace::Point p1(1, 0, 0);